oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 This section defines the data structure for a JSON-encoded Status List:

-* `status_list`: REQUIRED.
-JSON Object that contains a Status List.
-It MUST contain at least the following claims:
+* The `StatusList` structure is a JSON Object and MUST contain at least the following claims:
    * `bits`: REQUIRED.
 JSON Integer specifying the number of bits per Referenced Token in the compressed byte array (`lst`).
 The allowed values for `bits` are 1,2,4 and 8.
    * `lst`: REQUIRED.
 JSON String that contains the status values for all the Referenced Tokens it conveys statuses for.
 The value MUST be the base64url-encoded compressed byte array as specified in [](#status-list-byte-array).
    * `aggregation_uri`: OPTIONAL.
 JSON String that contains a URI to retrieve the Status List Aggregation for this type of Referenced Token or Issuer.
 See section [](#aggregation) for further details.